How to Compare Home Insurance Companies

 You can make updates to your home to lower your flood insurance rate, such as adding flood openings in your basement.

 Picking a high deductible and upgrading your home can reduce your flood insurance rate.
-Before you buy a flood insurance policy, we recommend reviewing your home’s flood mitigation strategy.
+But before you buy a flood insurance policy, we recommend reviewing your home’s flood mitigation strategy.

 These actions can lead to a lower flood insurance rate: